Gamification: Education and training

-Politics and terrorist groups

-Alix Levine, an American security consultant, reports that some techniques that a number of extremist websites such as Stormfront and various terrorism-related sites used to build loyalty and participation can be described as gamification.
-As an example, Levine mentioned reputation scores.

-The Chinese government has announced that it will begin using gamification to rate its citizens in 2020, implementing a Social Credit System in which citizens will earn points representing trustworthiness.
-Details of this project are still vague, but it has been reported that citizens will receive points for good behavior, such as making payments on time and educational attainments.

-Bellingcat contributor Robert Evans has written about the "gamification of terror" in the wake of the El Paso shooting, in an analysis of the role 8Chan and similar boards played in inspiring the massacre, as well as other acts of terrorism and mass shootings.
-According to Evans, "[w]hat we see here is evidence of the only real innovation 8chan has brought to global terrorism: the gamification of mass violence.
-We see this not just in the references to “high scores”, but in the very way the Christchurch shooting was carried out.
-Brenton Tarrant livestreamed his massacre from a helmet cam in a way that made the shooting look almost exactly like a First Person Shooter video game.
-This was a conscious choice, as was his decision to pick a sound-track for the spree that would entertain and inspire his viewers."

 Technology design

 Traditionally, researchers thought of motivations to use computer systems to be primarily driven by extrinsic purposes; however, many modern systems have their use driven primarily by intrinsic motivations.
 Examples of such systems used primarily to fulfill users' intrinsic motivations, include online gaming, virtual worlds, online shopping, learning/education, online dating, digital music repositories, social networking, online pornography, and so on.
 Such systems are excellent candidates for further 'gamification' in their design.
 Moreover, even traditional management information systems (e.g., ERP, CRM) are being 'gamified' such that both extrinsic and intrinsic motivations must increasingly be considered.

 As illustration, Microsoft has announced plans to use gamification techniques for its Windows Phone 7 operating system design.
 While businesses face the challenges of creating motivating gameplay strategies, what makes for effective gamification is a key question.